Duck, Duck, Goose: ALDF Takes on Foie Gras

 Foie gras has been banned in over a dozen countries.
 Force-feeding damages the livers of the birds so badly it induces an extremely painful disease known as hepatic lipidosis.
 Scientific studies also show that consumption of foie gras is associated with a fatal disease in humans called secondary amyloidosis.
 Hundreds of thousands (and possibly millions) of birds have been slaughtered and their diseased organs sold into the human food supply for the financial profit of foie gras producers.

 ALDF is working hard to end this blatant disregard for human health and animal welfare.
-A victory in these cases will mean a nail in the coffin of this country’s fading foie gras industry.
 In other recent legal actions, ALDF petitioned the USDA to label foie gras the product of diseased birds and also urged California Attorney General Harris to sue foie gras advocates for false advertising.
-ALDF attorneys simply will not rest until consumers are told the truth about this diseased and cruel “gourmet food.”
+ALDF attorneys will not rest until this cruel industry is shut down and our humane laws are upheld.

 - Read the press release about the Hudson Valley Foie Gras lawsuit.

 - Read the press release about the New York Department of Agriculture and Markets lawsuit.